ktnr/BinPacking2D/README.md

 ```

 ## Evaluation
 The algorithm produces optimal solutions for a majority of the 500 benchmark instances in less than 20 minutes.
 It has difficulty in proving feasibility/infeasibility of 2D-OPP subproblems for instances with many small items.
-For example google's CP-SAT solver takes more than 300 seconds to solve single 2D-OPP subproblems, and some cannot be solved even with far greater time limit, see `/data/input/OPP/BPP-Subproblems`.
+For example, google's CP-SAT solver takes more than 300 seconds to solve single 2D-OPP subproblems, and some cannot be solved even with far greater time limit, see `/data/input/OPP/BPP-Subproblems`.

 The most impactful algorithmic components are
 - symmetry breaking constraints (24) and (25) of the original paper (arXiv version),